zhlucy/zcc_ticket_viewer/README.md

 ----------------------------------------------------------------------------------------------------
 List One Ticket
 ----------------------------------------------------------------------------------------------------
-	 x: Show options
 	 z: Return to main menu
 	 q: Quit
 ```
-`x`: Shows the options (ie. this screen) again\
 `z`: Returns to the main menu\
 `q`: Ends and exits the program

 To view a ticket, input its ticket id.
-If the ticket does not exist, the screen will display `Ticket not found`.
+If the ticket does not exist, the screen will display `Ticket not found`.\
+To see the command options again, input `x`.

 ## Authors